 Yâhuwshúa` \ēŎ-hoo-shOO-ă\ – [vwhy in paleohebrew or יָהוּשֻׁעַ in vowel pointed Aramaic square script is the true name of the Son, the Lamb of the Power (’Ël), the Anointed.
 Its prefix theophoric component is -יָהוּ which is pronounced YÂHU, as explained above, debunking the false versions “yahshua”, “yehoshua”, “yaohushua”, “yahuashua”, or “yahwehshua”.
 It was in the post-exilic period that many names on this pattern were shortened, like the aforementioned errant “yehoshua” to “yeshua”.
-Though this might have been acceptable by those societies that did it, it continues to be a corruption of the pure original names, and violates the third commandment (see what it originally said here) just as using the modern variations such as “Jesus” do.
+Though this might have been acceptable by those societies that did it, it continues to be a corruption of the pure original names, and does not call on Him for salvation just as using the modern variations such as “Jesus” do not.

 Some scholars are not sure of what the second element שֻׁעַ- of the name Yâhuwshúa` means.
-They think it might mean noble, or help, or something like that.
-It is the word שוע ShU` (shin, waw, ayin) [see Strong’s #7769-7774] and apparently not the root ותע WTh` (waw, tha-ayin), which is the original of the verbs “to save” [Strong’s #3467] Understand that in `Ivríyth, it is acceptable to spell certain names differently if it does not change the meaning or the pronunciation, thus sometimes, יהושע appears in scriptures as יהושוע, which meets these criteria.
-This debunks the errant “yahuwsha” which means something different, and cannot be spelled this documented alternate way.
+They think it might mean ‘noble’, or ‘help’, or something like that.
+It is the word שוע ShU` (shin, waw, ayin) [see Strong’s #7769-7774] and apparently not the root ותע WTh` (waw, tha-ayin), which is the original form of the verbs “to save” [Strong’s #3467] Understand that in `Ivríyth, it is acceptable to spell certain names differently if it does not change the meaning or the pronunciation, thus sometimes, יהושע appears in scriptures as יהושוע, which meets these criteria.
+This debunks the errant name “yahuwsha” which means something different, and cannot be spelled this documented alternate way.
 Sadly, the Strong’s Concordance errs on this specific point, thinking it is #3467.
 Examining Strong’s entries 7769-7774, the meanings of Shúwa`, the word from which the element –shua` comes, are: a shout (halloo), opulence, riches, wealth, independent, noble, free, and generous.
-Due to these, we understand the translation of Yâhuwshúa` to English to be “Yâ-hwéh is liberation (deliverance)/ wealth”, a message which incorporates the Glad Tidings and our hope, and which is in agreement with Romans 10: 12-13 –
+Due to these, we understand the translation of Yâhuwshúa` to English to be “Yâ-hwéh is freedom/ wealth”, a message which incorporates the Glad Tidings and our hope, and which is in agreement with Romans 10: 12-13, see it here DECODED –

 Some have seen “-shúa`” defined in some lexicons as “prosperity”, and we would agree in the aspect of spiritual prosperity, but would not encourage changing to the New Age false glad tidings of a promise of material prosperity.